The code for Teachers College is 2905. This is different from Columbia's code.

 The clinical psychology program operates under a mentorship model.
 Applicants are advised to name a preferred professor(s) in their application.

 Your application will be directed towards the faculty member you named in your application.
 Those applicants who do not name a specific preferred advisor will have their material reviewed by that faculty member whose work is seen as most compatible with the interests and experience of the applicant.
 However, the final group of applicants is discussed among all faculty members during the final admissions meeting.

 The list of faculty reviewing and potentially accepting applicants for each cycle is listed on the application itself.
 Please check the application itself or email the admissions office at

 The program's training model is that of scientist-practitioner.
 In general, we strive for a 50-50 balance between research and clinical training; however, at our best, these two activities are merged.
 In addition, the amount of time students spend in faculty members' research labs varies significantly by professor, the nature of the research project, and students' year of training.

 We have a broad-based psychodynamic orientation, one that in recent years has primarily emphasized a relational perspective.
 Most of the courses and clinical supervision proceed from this general model.
 However, new courses in family therapy, CBT, IPT, and neuropsych have been added to the curriculum, and our newer faculty tend to be familiar with these newer approaches; in addition, supervisors with expertise in these modalities are available to our students.

-Applicants will interview with the faculty member interested in working with them and with current graduate students.
+Applicants will interview with the faculty member interested in working with them, with a second faculty member, and with current graduate students.
 This interview day will also include an orientation, Q & A with the Director of Training, Q & A with students, and (most likely) a colloquium presentation.